DeltaNeverUsed/USPPPatcher/README.md

 We'll start off by creating a static class, let's call it TextReplacePreProcessor.
 Inside said class we'll want to create a Static Parse function, but you can name it whatever you want.

-The Parse function will take a string, a PPInfo variable, and it'll return a string, that string is the source code of the U# program you want to parse.
+The Parse function will take a string, a PPInfo variable, and it'll return a string, that string is the source code of the U# program you want to parse. \
+PPInfo is in the USPPPatcher namespace.
 ```c#
 public static class TextReplacePreProcessor {
     private static string Parse(string program, PPInfo info)